IVPLabs/ECFNet/README.md

 <p align="center">
   <img src="coarse_to_fine_framework.png" width="auto" alt="accessibility text">
 </p>
-Overall architecture of the proposed UniCD.
+Overall pipeline of the proposed ECFNet.

 ## Dataset Download Link

-Our custom-built dataset (Car) can be downloaded via the following link:
+Our custom-built Car dataset comprises 18,230 infrared images, each with a spatial resolution of $640 \times 512$ pixels.
+Car dataset can be downloaded via the following link:

 - Download Dataset Here -[Baidu Netdisk](<https://pan.baidu.com/s/1XUSNjVa8vikR6TQOtMwkTQ?pwd=xdut>),  [Google Drive(TODO)](<>).

-If you find the IRBFD dataset useful for your research, please consider citing our paper  [[`BibTex`](#citation)].
+If you find the Car dataset useful for your research, please consider citing our paper  [[`BibTex`](#citation)].
 Your acknowledgement is greatly appreciated!

 ## Citation
 If you find our work useful for your research, please consider citing our paper.
 Thank you!